|Nutrition Facts (per serving)|

 The recipe is quite simple.
 It combines your favorite lemonade with limeade along with fresh kiwi.
 It comes together in just a matter of minutes and is an invigorating drink for spring and summer.

-- Muddle the kiwi and simple syrup in a mixing glass.
+Muddle the kiwi and simple syrup in a cocktail shaker.

-- Garnish with a kiwi slice or lime wedge.
+Garnish with a kiwi slice or lime wedge.
+Serve and enjoy.

 Want to Spike It?